ZhongLIFR/ZhongLIFR.github.io/_pages/about.md

 Recent News
 ======
-- [:fire:News]: Our paper titled [Graph Neural Networks based Log Anomaly Detection and Explanation](https://arxiv.org/abs/2307.00527) is accepted by ICSE'24 poster track!
+- [News]: Our paper titled [Graph Neural Networks based Log Anomaly Detection and Explanation](https://arxiv.org/abs/2307.00527) is accepted by ICSE'24 poster track!
 (January 2024)
-- [:fire:News]: Our paper titled [A survey on explainable anomaly detection](https://dl.acm.org/doi/full/10.1145/3609333) is accepted by TKDD for publication!
+- [News]: Our paper titled [A survey on explainable anomaly detection](https://dl.acm.org/doi/full/10.1145/3609333) is accepted by TKDD for publication!
 (July 2023)
-- [:fire:News]: Our paper titled [Explainable Contextual Anomaly Detection using Quantile Regression Forests](https://link.springer.com/article/10.1007/s10618-023-00967-z) is accepted by DAMI for publication!
+- [News]: Our paper titled [Explainable Contextual Anomaly Detection using Quantile Regression Forests](https://link.springer.com/article/10.1007/s10618-023-00967-z) is accepted by DAMI for publication!
 (June 2023)
-- <span style="color:green">[Open-Position]</span>: I am looking for a Master student to do an internship&master thesis, which will be in collaboration with <span style="color:blue">Canon</span>.
+- <span style="color:orange">[Open-Position]</span>: I am looking for a Master student to do an internship&master thesis, which will be in collaboration with <span style="color:blue">Canon</span>.
 The thesis proposal is "Knowledge-based & Data-driven Inkjet Jet Failure Detection and Classification".
 (October 2023)
 - <span style="color:red">[Position-Filled]</span>: I am looking for a Master student to do an internship&master thesis, which will be in collaboration with <span style="color:blue">VDL & ASML</span>.
 The thesis proposal is "Predictive Maintenance of Lithography System Using Log Anomaly Detection".
 (June 2023)